NBT Requirement

 Example:

-Checks if an item's damage is somewhere between 50 and 100.
-Note that ranges are represented by a string value of two numbers separated by a hyphen ( - ).
+Checks if an item has lost between 50 and 100 durability.
+Note that ranges are represented by a string value of two numbers separated by a colon ( : ).
 Decimal values are also accepted.

 List Contents